 PURPLE FINCH (Haemorhous purpureus)

-The Latin name ‘Haemorhous’ comes from ancient Greek and refers to ‘bleeding’ (think of ‘haemorrhage’), and ‘purpureus’ refers to the purple color.
-Since obviously this bird is not bleeding any more than other bird species, this genus name was given by British ornithologist William J. Swainson due to the species’ red color in the males.
+NAME: The English name ‘Finch’ has an ancient English origin which is likely as an onomatopoeia.
+The Latin genus name ‘Haemorhous’ comes from ancient Greek and refers to ‘bleeding’ (think of ‘haemorrhage’), and ‘purpureus’ refers to the purple color.
+This Latin name was given by British ornithologist William J. Swainson due to the species’ red color in the males.

-This finch species is a year-round resident on PEI and is common on the island almost year-round, depending on food sources.
-Its overall breeding range includes the boreal Canadian forests, and the populations that migrate are found mostly throughout the eastern half of the USA in the winter.
+DISTRIBUTION: The overall breeding range of the purple finch includes the Boreal Canadian forests, and the populations that migrate for the winter are found mostly throughout the eastern half of the USA.

 The song of the purple finch can be heard just after the first half of the video.